HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 Of course, the front-end development community took the CSS-in-JS revolution in stride and everyone lived happily ever after.

 Hahahahaha!!
-If only.
+Just kidding.
 People's heads LITERALLY EXPLODED.
 What followed was the division of the profession into opposing camps, followed by years of vitriolic debate, bitter recriminations, name-calling, bad memes, and snarky tweets.
 Friendships were destroyed.
 One widely-circulated article described CSS-in-JS as [a bad-faith effort to perpetuate male